MicheleCotrufo/pyThorlabsPM100x/README.md

 and then run again ```pip install pyThorlabsPM100x```

 **Important:** in order to be accessible from this script, the console needs to be set to "NI-VISA driver" modality, and not to
 "TLPM modality".
-Typically, the console will be automatically set to "TLPM modality" after installation of recent Thorlabs software.
+Typically, using the console with recent Thorlabs software will automatically set it to "TLPM modality".
-You can use the utility [Power Meter Driver Switcher](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=OPM) to switch the modality.
+You can use the utility [Power Meter Driver Switcher](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=OPM) to switch between modalities.

 ## Usage
 The installation should set up an entry point for the GUI.
 Just typing